-Initially Texas State and Harris County archivists reported that there was not a surviving 1920 voters list.
-A Harris County archivist found a poll tax list for 1919 in the holdings of the Harris County Archives which later proved to be the correct, and only list used for the November 1920 election.
-It consists of names of those who paid the tax between October 1, 1918 and January 31 1920 , as well as payment made during a special payment window in late October 1920.
+Initially Texas State and Harris County archivists reported that the 1920 voters list did not survive.
+However, after broadening her search, a Harris County archivist found a poll tax list for 1919 in the holdings of the Harris County Archives which later proved to be the correct, and only, list used for the November 1920 election.
+It consists of names of those who paid the tax between October 1, 1919 and January 31, 1920 as well as payments made during a special payment window in late October 1920.
 The archivist supplied the record, a series of digital images from microfilm of tax rolls, indicating the film was probably copied in the 1950s.
 Rae Bryant enhanced the images, converted them to PDFs and divided them into 11 batches of 11-12 pages each.
 The batches were distributed among eight researchers.

 It is known that Judge J. D. Harvey’s rulings in October 1920 allowed some citizens to vote on November 2, 1920 without registration or poll tax receipt.
 As a result, there is no way of knowing who voted.